 The Fachschaft Doktorat is committed to ensure that as many university members as possible are able to participate in teaching.
 Doctoral candidates who wish to participate in the teaching of the university should be given a contractually guaranteed opportunity.
 The Fachschaft Doktorat speaks out against the forced use of doctoral students in teaching, since language difficulties, for example, may be an obstacle for an employment in teaching.
 The guidelines of the Vice Rector for Academic Affairs regarding assignment and financial compensation have to be followed.

 The Fachschaft Doktorat is in favor of publicly accessible knowledge (open access).

 Admission for doctoral studies at TU Wien

-The individual evaluation of the professional competence during the admission process by the dean of studies has to be maintained.
-Nevertheless, a database containing a list of restrictions for students from other tertiary institutions should be established to increase the transparency of the admission process.
-Regarding the list of the ministry containing all austrian colleges whose graduates have to be admitted for continuing their studies without any restrictions, the Fachschaft Doktorat speaks out clearly against its composition, which in our oppinion is completely non-transparent.
+The individual assessment of the professional competence during the admission process by the dean of studies has to be maintained.
+Nevertheless, a database containing a list of restrictions for students from other institutions should be established in order to increase the transparency of the admission process.
+Regarding the list of the ministry containing all Austrian colleges whose graduates have to be admitted for continuing their studies without any restrictions, the Fachschaft Doktorat speaks out clearly against its composition, which in our oppinion is completely non-transparent.